tegmark00/link-shorter/README.md

 Provided example of docker-compose, Dockerfile and nginx.conf.
-So DevOps Engineer can configure load balancing via nginx, make several instances of the app, etc.
+So DevOps Engineer can configure load balancing via nginx, make several instances of the app.

+Also you may configure gunicorn configuration